A slightly more personal "About Me"

 Something else taught in that first class was that as therapists we'd be a key figure in someone's life during a time of turmoil.
 Eventually the thing that brought the person to counseling would resolve, the therapeutic relationship would end, and the person would move forward on their own using the tools and understanding we established together.
 As time goes on the impact of the therapist would fade, leaving the client to only remember the work they did themself to get through that hard time.
 This idea sold me.
 I could get to know someone incredibly well, but ultimately stay invisible.
 I held onto this closely, and learned to establish very clear boundaries, where I resisted ever talking about myself.
 I'm there for the clients, to listen and support them, never having to experience the slightest amount of vulnerability.
 Questions like, "Have you ever faced this?" or "what would you do?" were met with, "We're not here to talk about me.".
 This spoke to my introverted extrovert soul.
 I could be in the middle of things without having any of the spotlight on me.

 This clear boundary worked consistently for over a decade.
 But now there's been a shift.
 More frequently, people are unsatisfied with my deflective answers about anything personal.
 I'm learning that though the common expectation in therapy is to have a space to talk openly about anything and to be heard and supported, there's a new added component of wanting to feel a connection.
 Maybe it's a response to the quarantining and shut downs during COVID?
 Feeling lonely while being surrounded by people has become a common experience.
 People don't want a relationship with me anymore in which they talk, I ask questions, they answer, I share observations and offer suggestions, and they respond.
-People want those things, but in a relationship that feels more peer-to-peer rather than patient-to-professional.
-And with this, my throwaway generic answers about my weekend aren't cutting it like they used to.
+People want those things, but in a relationship that feels more authentic, more than simply patient-to-professional.

 As I continue learning, as a human and as a therapist, I will keep striving to adapt and evolve.
 I will get more comfortable with letting you see me as me, but know that I will always hold clinical ethics above all else.
 Namely, the ethical principles of maleficence and beneficence: not only will I aim to do no harm, I will also only do what is in your best interest.